reruo321/Cplus_Practice/035-Bank-1.0/README.md

 v1.0: Instead of if-else, used try-catch on several Exceptions.

-It can handle minus inputs on integer ID, Money, and Interest Rate.
+It can handle negative inputs on integer ID, Money, and Interest Rate.

 It can also check if there is the lack of balance when a user withdraws the money, or if there is duplicated ID while making a new account, or if no registered ID to bank account.